Dún Laoghaire: Local government and politics

 Under the Local Government (Ireland) Act 1898, the township of Kingstown became an urban district in 1899.
 It was renamed Dún Laoghaire in 1920.
 The urban district of Dún Laoghaire was abolished in 1930, with its area becoming the core of the borough of Dún Laoghaire.
 The borough was abolished in 1994, on the establishment of the county of Dún Laoghaire–Rathdown.

 Until 2013, Dún Laoghaire remained the only town in Ireland to have its own Vocational Education Committee.

 The area is governed by Dún Laoghaire–Rathdown County Council which is based at County Hall and is responsible for the provision of local services and amenities.
-For elections to the council, the town is part of the Dún Laoghaire local electoral area which elects six councillors.
+For elections to the council, the town is part of the local electoral area of Dún Laoghaire which elects six councillors.

-For elections to Dáil Éireann the town is part of the Dún Laoghaire constituency which is currently represented by four TDs: two from Fine Gael, one from PBP, and one from Fianna Fáil.
+For elections to Dáil Éireann the town is part of the Dáil constituency of Dún Laoghaire.

+Population

+In census reports, Dún Laoghaire is included within the urban area of Dublin City and its suburbs.
+Figures are also given for 11 electoral divisions (EDs) in the Dún Laoghaire area, which includes some of the neighbouring suburbs.
+The areas of the EDs were defined in 1986.